SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 You should now see a html code deployed.

-To see the raw JSON output using `curl`, you can open an new terminal window by clicking on the plus (+) icon on the terminal toolbar and then choose **Terminal**.
-Enter the following command to run the test:
+To see the raw JSON output using `curl`, you can open an new terminal window by and enter the following command to run the test:

 `curl http://localhost:8081/services/product/329299 ; echo`